 The Contemporary Music Center provides students with the opportunity to live and work in the refining context of community while seeking to understand to integrate music, faith, and business.
 Both the Artist and Executive tracks offer students instruction, experience, and a uniquely Christ-centered perspective on creativity and the marketplace, while working together to create and market a recording of original music.
 Both tracks include coursework, labs, directed study, and a practicum.

-Based in Jerusalem, the Middle East Studies Program (MESP) program offers students a unique opportunity to explore and interact with the complex and strategic world of the modern Middle East.
+Based in Amman, Jordan, the Middle East Studies Program* (MESP) offers students a unique opportunity to explore and interact with the complex and strategic world of the modern Middle East.
 Students explore diverse religious, social, cultural, and political traditions of Middle Eastern peoples through interdisciplinary seminars.
-Students also study the Arabic language and work as volunteers with various organizations around Jerusalem.
-Through travel in the region (typically Egypt, Morocco, Turkey, and Spain), students are exposed to the diversity and dynamism of the region.
+Students also study the Arabic language and work as volunteers with various organizations around Jordan.
+Through travel in the region (typically Egypt, Israel, Morocco, Turkey, and Spain), students are exposed to the diversity and dynamism of the region.
 At a time of tension and change in the Middle East, MESP encourages and equips students to relate to the Muslim world in an informed, constructive, and Christ-centered manner.